I

 UX Strategy

-Based on all these insights, I led the UX Strategy with the goal to minimise friction, and create mobile-first user journeys that inspire and delight both opportunists and planner type parent segments, meaning:
+Based on all these insights, I led the UX Strategy with the goal to minimise friction, and create mobile-first user journeys that delight both busy opportunists and high-intent planner type parent segments, meaning:

 Design for urgency + ease + context